JaMo42/fmt/README.md

 - The field width takes display width into account (i.e. `가` is 2 width, `a` is 1 wide)

 - The precision field for strings specifies the number of Unicode codepoints.

+- `?` enables the debug format, similar to rust.
+  In this library this only affects charactes and strings, which will be printed with quotation marks and non-printable characters will be escaped.

 ### Embedded time formats